Photo Permission Form found here.

 West KY Workforce Board Success Story – NDWG Tornado Relief Funding

-In August of 2015, Sondra Collins experienced a work-related injury when she fell from a bridge and severely injured her back.
-The injury kept her from working for over seven years.
-During that time, she fell into alcohol and pain medication addiction that ruined relationships, financial irresponsibility, and spiritual deprivation.
-On December 10, 2021, Sondra's house was damaged by the EF4 tornado that decimated Mayfield, Kentucky.
-Help was slow to come, and Sondra took it upon herself to begin her own recovery, beginning with addiction rehabilitation.
+In August of 2015, a dislocated worker experienced a work-related injury when they fell from a bridge and severely injured their back.
+The injury kept them from working for over seven years.
+During that time, the dislocated worker fell into alcohol and pain medication addiction that ruined relationships, financial irresponsibility, and spiritual deprivation.
+On December 10, 2021, their house was damaged by the EF4 tornado that decimated Mayfield, Kentucky.
+Help was slow to come, and the dislocated worker took it upon themselves to begin their own recovery, beginning with addiction rehabilitation.

-Sondra learned about paid work experiences available from the NDWG Tornado Relief Grant from the West Kentucky Workforce Board.
-She felt like she could use the temporary disaster relief employment through the National Dislocated Worker Grant to gain skills in home repair and construction.
+The dislocated worker learned about paid work experiences available from the NDWG Tornado Relief Grant from the West Kentucky Workforce Board.
+They felt like they could use the temporary disaster relief employment through the National Dislocated Worker Grant to gain skills in home repair and construction.

-Sondra began a work-experience program at His House Ministries' Hope Initiative as a warehouse laborer on November 7, 2022.
-To say Sondra succeeded is an understatement; she truly flourished!
-Mike Hanover, director of Hope Initiative, could give Sondra anything to do, and she would do it without hesitation or flaw: painting, trim-work, cleaning, networking, yardwork, seeding, supplies retrieval and management, warehouse organization, and volunteer supervision.
-Sondra worked closely with individual families to recover, adding small details to new houses to make them homes.
-She worked full-time to ensure that others had beautiful, clean homes and neighborhoods.
+The dislocated worker began a work-experience program at His House Ministries' Hope Initiative as a warehouse laborer on November 7, 2022.
+To say the dislocated worker succeeded is an understatement; they truly flourished!
+The supervisor could give them anything to do, and they would do it without hesitation or flaw: painting, trim-work, cleaning, networking, yardwork, seeding, supplies retrieval and management, warehouse organization, and volunteer supervision.
+They worked closely with individual families to recover, adding small details to new houses to make them homes.
+They worked full-time to ensure that others had beautiful, clean homes and neighborhoods.

-Sondra completed her work-experience with His House Ministries on September 21, 2023.
-To the relief and excitement of Mike Hanover and fellow staff, Sondra accepted full-time employment directly with His House Ministries.
-She has exceeded expectations and has proved to herself that she can not only work but be an asset to her employer, her community, and other people.
-She continues to share her story and testimony with everyone she meets.
+The dislocated worker completed their work-experience with His House Ministries on September 21, 2023.
+To the relief and excitement of their colleagues, they accepted full-time employment directly with His House Ministries.
+They have exceeded expectations and have proved to themselves that they can not only work but be an asset to their employer, their community, and other people.
+They continue to share their story and testimony with everyone they meet.

 West KY Workforce Board Success Story – NDWG Tornado Relief Funding

-Taylor Ellis is a young lady determined to grow.
-Without a high school diploma or GED, and without any work experience, Taylor sought assistance from the West Kentucky Workforce Board's temporary career center serving individuals needing tornado recovery employment services in Mayfield, Kentucky.
-She wanted to learn about education and employment assistance.
+A young lady determined to grow, without a high school diploma or GED, and without any work experience, sought assistance from the West Kentucky Workforce Board's temporary career center serving individuals needing tornado recovery employment services in Mayfield, Kentucky.
+The young lady wanted to learn about education and employment assistance.

-Taylor completed her work-experience with the Mayfield-Graves Co.
+The young lady completed her work-experience with the Mayfield-Graves Co.
 Animal Shelter on October 18, 2023.
-Soon after, she was hired by Pilgrim's Pride in Hickory, KY where she now earns $17.25 an hour plus benefits.
+Soon after, she was hired by Pilgrim's Pride in Hickory, KY, where she now earns $17.25 an hour plus benefits.
 She also earned her GED!

 Successes - Cumberlands Workforce Development Area

-WIOA assisted her with her LNP degree in 2017, then went on to earn her RN degree December 2023 through the Cumberlands local bridge LPN to RN policy.
-Currently Shannon is employed full time at Lake Cumberland Regional Hospital as a Progressive Care Clinical Supervisor.
+WIOA assisted a dislocated worker with their LNP degree in 2017, then they went on to earn their RN degree in December 2023 through the Cumberlands local bridge LPN to RN policy.
+Currently, they are employed full time at Lake Cumberland Regional Hospital as a Progressive Care Clinical Supervisor.

-Jared is a father of one child and had been receiving and exhausted UI benefits from his job he lost in March of 2023.
-Because he wasn't able to find employment to provide for his family with his current skills, he started looking into training avenues for higher demand jobs.
-He was accepted into the SCC CDL school in Oct 2023.
-He completed his training in Nov.
-2023 and was able to obtain employment through Mac Transports in Somerset. making $17/hour, which is allowing him to provide for his family.
-He has expressed his gratitude many times for the assistance WIOA was able to provide for his training.
+A dislocated worker is a father of one child and had been receiving and exhausted UI benefits from their job loss in March of 2023.
+Because they weren't able to find employment to provide for their family with their current skills, they started looking into training avenues for higher demand jobs.
+They were accepted into the SCC CDL school in October 2023.
+They completed their training in November 2023 and were able to obtain employment through Mac Transports in Somerset, making $17/hour, which is allowing them to provide for their family.
+They have expressed their gratitude many times for the assistance WIOA was able to provide for their training.

-Originally Nathaniel dreamed of doing engineering, but after watching his mother and stepmother thrive in helping others within the nursing sector, he decided that was the route he wanted to do as well.
-He was served at WKU and earned his Bachelor of Science in Nursing.
-He was hired full time at Bowling Green Medical Center two days later and continues to work there full time.
+A young adult originally dreamed of doing engineering, but after watching their mother and stepmother thrive in helping others within the nursing sector, they decided that was the route they wanted to pursue as well.
+They were served at WKU and earned their Bachelor of Science in Nursing.
+They were hired full time at Bowling Green Medical Center two days later and continue to work there full time.

-Jackson was raised by a single mother.
-He worked 25 hours a week at Walmart while graduating from Whitley County High in 2023.
-He began lineman school in September 2023 and completed in November 2023.
-During high school he took online classes at the University of the Cumberlands toward an Associate's degree in business and has since continued his post-secondary studies.
-He is currently working full time as a lineman at APEX and will receive an associate's degree in business from University of the Cumberlands in May 2024.
+A young adult was raised by a single mother.
+They worked 25 hours a week at Walmart while graduating from Whitley County High in 2023.
+They began lineman school in September 2023 and completed in November 2023.
+During high school, they took online classes at the University of the Cumberlands toward an Associate's degree in business and have since continued their post-secondary studies.
+They are currently working full time as a lineman at APEX and will receive an associate's degree in business from the University of the Cumberlands in May 2024.

 West Kentucky Workforce Board Success Story – Adult Funding

-In August 2021, Shannon Jacobs was unemployed and ineligible for unemployment assistance.
-She had worked in food service for years, but unable to make a living wage.
-She was ready to make a change, so she visited the Paducah Career Center and spoke with a Workforce Innovation & Opportunity Act Career Coach who assessed her skills and helped her enroll at West Kentucky Community and Technical College (WKCTC).
-She enrolled in an associate degree program for Medical Billing and Coding.
+In August 2021, a dislocated worker was unemployed and ineligible for unemployment assistance.
+They had worked in food service for years, but unable to make a living wage.
+They were ready to make a change so they visited the Paducah Career Center and spoke with a Workforce Innovation & Opportunity Act Career Coach who assessed their skills and helped them enroll at West Kentucky Community and Technical College (WKCTC).
+They enrolled in an associate's degree program for Medical Billing and Coding.

-During her first semester, she struggled with the online classes, and she experienced serious health issues that required her to drop out of school.
-When she re-enrolled, she changed her major to business administration and found her stride.
-After that first semester back in school, she met with her career coach and requested Workforce Innovation & Opportunity Act (WIOA) funds to provide tuition assistance.
-Because she had found a program of study where she could be successful, the West Kentucky Workforce Board approved her request.
+During their first semester, they struggled with the online classes and they experienced serious health issues that required them to drop out of school.
+When they re-enrolled, they changed their major to business administration and found their stride.
+After that first semester back in school, they met with their career coach and requested Workforce Innovation & Opportunity Act (WIOA) funds to provide tuition assistance.
+Because they had found a program of study where they could be successful, the West Kentucky Workforce Board approved their request.

-In May of 2023, she graduated from WKCTC with an AAS in Business Administration.
+In May of 2023, they graduated from WKCTC with an AAS in Business Administration.

-On August 1, 2023, she began working at Brooke's Holistic Retreat and Wellness Center in Paducah, KY.
-“Today, I help manage the spa, Brooke's calendar, and rental properties," Shannon states.
+On August 1, 2023, they began working at Brooke's Holistic Retreat and Wellness Center in Paducah, KY.
+“Today, I help manage the spa, Brooke's calendar, and rental properties," the dislocated worker states.
 “Thanks to WIOA, I am more knowledgeable and versatile.
 The program improved my life and I am so grateful for this opportunity."

 Bluegrass Workforce Development Area Successes

-Aaron Cormier visited the Kentucky Career Center - Bluegrass seeking employment and had a criminal background that was preventing him from finding suitable employment.
-A Talent Development Specialist assisted him with reviewing resume, practicing interview techniques, providing job leads and partnering with Nesco Resource to secure employment for the job
+A job seeker visited the Kentucky Career Center - Bluegrass seeking employment and had a criminal background that was preventing them from finding suitable employment.
+A Talent Development Specialist assisted them with reviewing their resume, practicing interview techniques, providing job leads, and partnering with Nesco Resource to secure employment for the job seeker.

-Michael Gartin visited the Kentucky Career Center - Bluegrass in Lexington for job search assistance.
-Michael was laid off from a property maintenance position and had been out of work for several months.
-He explained that he had been at that same position for many years and didn't know what steps to take in finding new employment as he was not computer savvy.
-A Talent Development Specialist along with a Business Services Consultant assisted him in searching for employment options and applying for opportunities online.
-The Business Services Consultant connected with a local property management company and scheduled a zoom interview.
-He was immediately offered an in-person interview and ultimately offered employment.
-Michael was very pleased with the assistance from both Kentucky Career Center - Bluegrass WIOA staff.
+A job seeker visited the Kentucky Career Center - Bluegrass in Lexington for job search assistance.
+They had been laid off from a property maintenance position and had been out of work for several months.
+A Talent Development Specialist along with a Business Services Consultant assisted them in searching for employment options and applying for opportunities online.
+The Business Services Consultant connected with a local property management company and scheduled a Zoom interview.
+They were immediately offered an in-person interview and ultimately offered employment.
+The job seeker was very pleased with the assistance from both Kentucky Career Center - Bluegrass WIOA staff.

 Bluegrass Workforce Area INITIATIVE HIGHLIGHTS